Released December 11, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Washington fell to 62 percent in August from 62.1 percent in the prior month.
+The labor force participation rate in Washington rose to 62.1 percent in September from 62 percent in the prior month.

 Washington ranks 31st in the nation.